enterspeedhq/enterspeed-docs/docs/key-concepts/partial-schemas.md

 ---
-sidebar_position: 3
+sidebar_position: 2
+sidebar_label: Partial schemas
 ---

-# Designing a partial schema
+# Partial schemas

 import ReactPlayer from 'react-player/lazy'

 Partial schemas are a bit different from the typical schema.
 A partial schema is a reusable schema that is used across multiple schemas.
 A typical use case is when you want a specific data structure and type of data across many schemas.

+The difference between using a partial schema versus referencing another schema, is that a referenced schema is stored as a separate view.

+Using a partial schema with your schema, gives the output of a single view when processed.

 ## Configure a partial schema

 When using a partial schema, you are giving it a data object.
 This data object is typically the value of a specific part of the data source you are working on.
 It is also possible to use `root`, which allows the whole data source to be used in the partial schema.

-In the below example, we are referencing a partial schema called `seo`, and giving it a value of `p.seo` <small>(a complex json object with seo properties and data)</small>
+In the below example, we are using a partial schema called `seo`, and passing it the value of `p.seo` <small>(a complex json object with seo properties and data)</small>

 ## Examples